Who can receive a wish?

 How long does it take to grant a wish from referral to fulfillment?

-In most cases wishes are fulfilled within a few weeks.
-However, it is not easy to specify how long it takes from wish referral to wish fulfillment as it often depends upon the wish requested.
+In most cases wishes are fulfilled within a few months.
+However, it is not easy to specify how long it takes from wish referral to wish fulfillment as it often depends upon the nature of the wish requested.
 In some circumstances, wishes can be fulfilled in a matter of hours or days, while in other cases, it can take months.

 How much does a wish cost to grant?